meshcollider/musig2-py/README.md

 # musig2-py
 Experimental musig2 python code, not for production use!
 This is just for testing things out.

-All public keys are encoded as 32 bytes, assuming a positive y coordinate, as in BIP-340.
+All public keys are encoded as 32 bytes, assuming an even y coordinate, as in BIP-340.

+Signatures are 64 bytes.
+The first 32 bytes encode the x-coordinate of the point R (which is again assumed to have an even y coordinate).
+The second 32 bytes encode the integer s.
+This makes them compatible with BIP-340, and hence valid as BIP-341 Taproot Schnorr signatures.

 ## Usage